Northwestern Ohio Community Action Commission, Inc.

 - NOCAC has satellite offices and Head Start/Early Childhood Education Centers throughout the six primary counties.
 Please check the our Locations to find the office or center near you.

-- Currently, we have 142 employees, and our annual funding is $8 million dollars.
+- Currently, we have 142 employees, and our 2021 annual funding was $13.5 million dollars.
 An annual agency-wide audit is conducted by independent certified auditors.
 Our most recent audit can be found under Reports.

 - Our agency has a 20 member Board of Trustees consisting of low-income representatives, county commissioners, and private sector representatives from our six county service area.